gantsign/ansible-role-unison/README.md

 # Directories to be synchronized
 unison_include_directories: []

-# Paths not to synchronize (in the include dirrectories)
+# Paths not to synchronize (in the include directories)
 unison_ignore_paths: []

 # Path to root directory of files to be mirrored